 - The VAT the business pays on their purchases and services on invoices from its suppliers.

 As we mention earlier, the VAT due to HMRC under the VAT FRS scheme is less than under the Standard Rate VAT Scheme.
 As we show above, under the Standard Rate Scheme, a business pays over to HMRC the difference between the VAT it receives from customers and the VAT it pays to suppliers.
-What’s more, as mentioned, a business will complete and file VAT returns with HMRC on a quarterly basis.
-However, let’s now take the time to look into the contractor Flat Rate VAT scheme rules and how this works.
+What’s more, as mentioned, a business will usually complete and file VAT returns with HMRC on a quarterly basis.
+However, let’s now take the time to investigate the contractor Flat Rate VAT scheme rules and how this works.

 - What is Flat Rate Scheme?